Travigo/vue-mapbox-ts/documentation/MapboxMap.md

 Additionally events are emitted to enable updating your properties

+#### loaded
+Loaded will be emitted after the map is mounted and returns the mapbox map object itsself.
+Can be used to further manipulate the map directly
 #### update:center
 Will be emitted on dragend and contains the new center of the map in the form of [number, number]